Mercedes-Benz E63 AMG Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your Mercedes-Benz E63 AMG
+A guide to repairs, service, and maintenance costs for your Mercedes-Benz E63 AMG

 Vehicles equipped with a 7-speed automatic transmission may develop a rough shifting condition, most commonly going up from first to second gear and going down from third to second or second to first gear.
 Our technicians tell us this is due to an internal component failure.
 Mercedes has released updated parts; the transmission will need to be removed and disassembled to complete the necessary repairs.

 Due to the size and material used on the brakes of these vehicles, the brakes may start to squeak around the 50 percent wear point.
 The brake rotor surfaces become uneven, causing a lip to form at the outer edge of the rotor.
 Because of this, the rotors are usually replaced when the pads are worn (pad life varies depending on driving style and terrain).

 A vibration felt through the center floor of the vehicle can be caused by driveshaft flex discs, which crack and shred, causing excessive driveshaft movement.
 Not repairing these can cause damage to the driveshaft center support bearing, or, in the worst case scenario, damage to the transmission or differential.

 Mercedes-Benz E63 AMG QuestionsTorque spec for an E63 Mercedes 2009 (1 answer)

 What is the torque spec fir a Mercedes 2009 e63 front breaks

 Mercedes-Benz E63 AMG RecallsDriver's Frontal Air Bag Inflator Ruptures And Sprays Metal Fragments

 The driver's frontal air bag inflator may deploy the air bag with excessive pressure, resulting in the inflator rupturing and causing metal debris to be sprayed onto vehicle occupants.
 Dealers will replace the driver's frontal air bag module free of charge to resolve the concern.